-After you get your endorsement, you can apply for a visa up to 3 months before your date of travel to the UK.
+After you get your endorsement, the earliest you can apply for a visa is 3 months before you travel.

 You must pay a separate fee for the 2 stages of this process:

-- stage 2 - visa application (see table)
+- stage 2 - visa application (see table below)

-All main applicants must pay the £420 fee to get an endorsement when you’re applying for the first time or switching to this visa category.
+All main applicants must pay the £456 fee to get an endorsement when applying for the first time or switching to this visa category.

-You won’t automatically get a visa if you’ve been endorsed.
-You won’t be reimbursed your endorsement fee if your visa application is turned down.
+You will not automatically get a visa if you’ve been endorsed.
+You will not be reimbursed your endorsement fee if your visa application is turned down.

 How much you pay to apply for a Tier 1 (Exceptional Talent) visa depends on your circumstances.